ecoin-project/ecoin-public/MARKET_REFERENCE.md

 - `manual approximate from tradingeconomics chart`

+Later rows such as:

+- `2026-03-20`
+- `2026-03-21`

-The `2026-03-20` GOLD row is currently marked as:
+are currently marked as:

 - `gold_api_free`

-with a recorded `fetched_at_utc` timestamp.
+with recorded `fetched_at_utc` timestamps.

 This means that the current GOLD series is informative, but not yet a fully uniform single-source historical series.
 Interpretation should therefore remain provisional until earlier rows are replaced or confirmed through a more consistent source.

+The current `USDJPY` series also contains mixed-source rows.

+Earlier rows are currently marked as:

+- `manual backfill`

+while the latest automated row is marked as:

+- `frankfurter_public`

+with a recorded `fetched_at_utc` timestamp.

-Current reading:
+## Current reading

 - BTC remains relatively strong.
 - GOLD trends downward across the current window.
 - USDJPY trends upward, suggesting rising macro/currency pressure.
 - The market-reference lane currently shows divergence rather than synchronized movement.

 ## Working interpretation

 At the current stage, the three main outputs can be read together as follows: